Jorozcob/Jorozcob/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm passionate about technology and currently focused on enhancing my skills in data structures.
-I enjoy solving complex problems and am always eager to learn new things.
+I enjoy solving complex problems and I'm always eager to learn new things.
 Let's connect and collaborate!

 # 💻 Tech Stack: